betaflight/betaflight.com/docs/wiki/release/Betaflight-4-5-Release-Notes.md

 Angle and Horizon modes are completely different from 4.4.

 Angle mode is a lot snappier, due to `angle_feedforward`.
 High angle P values, which used to cause oscillation, are no longer needed.
-At P values which do not oscillate, the responsiveness to stick inputs is much quicker.
+At P values which do not oscillate, the responsiveness to stick inputs is much quicker, so there's no need for high angle P anymore.

-It also now uses the user's RC Rate settings to determine stick feel, facilitating the transition to Acro or Horizon.
-Angle no longer has its own specific stick configuration.
+Angle mode also now uses the user's RC Rate settings to determine stick feel, facilitating the transition to Acro or Horizon.
+Angle no longer has its own specific stick configuration; the old expo commands are not there any more.
+It will feel very different from before, but makes the transition to Horizon and Acro much smoother.

 Angle Mode is now 'earth referenced' by default.
 This means that a pure yaw stick input, while pitched forward, will result in a perfectly coordinated turn.
-The code by Chris Rosser mixes in exactly the right amount of roll so that the horizon stays 'level' in the camera.
-It also helps stabilise the quad during fast yaw inputs in Angle mode.
+This code, by Chris Rosser, mixes in exactly the right amount of roll so that the horizon stays 'level' in the camera.
+It also helps stabilise the quad during fast yaw inputs in Angle mode and improves GPS Rescue.

 Roll inputs in angle mode will always add extra roll, and the 'horizon' in the camera will respond accordingly, if that's what the pilot wants to achieve.